 AUTHORIZATION: House of Representatives, Committee on Transportation and Infrastructure, Resolution, Docket Number 2773.

 STATUS: The District initiated the Reconnaissance Phase in July 2007.
-Reconnaissance report was completed in July 2008 and was approved by NAD in September 2008.
+A Reconnaissance report was completed in July 2008 and approved by the U.S. Army Corps of Engineers, North Atlantic Division in September 2008.
 This report defines the problems, needs, and opportunities for the study area and demonstrates federal interest.
-The District executed a Feasibility Cost Sharing Agreement (FCSA) with the New York State Department of Environmental Conservation in December 2012 for a feasibility study to examine potential alternatives that will reduce the risk of damage to the shoreline and private/public structures including County Road 48.
+The New York District executed a Feasibility Cost Sharing Agreement (FCSA) with the New York State Department of Environmental Conservation in December 2012 for a feasibility study to examine potential alternatives that will reduce the risk of damage to the shoreline and private/public structures including County Road 48.
 After the Sandy storm event and the passage of P.L.
 113-2, a new FCSA was signed in March 2014 and acknowledges that the study will be completed at 100% Federal cost.
-The Final signed by the Chief of Engineers by on December 10th, 2019, and is now under review by the Assistant Secretary of the Army for Civil Works.
+The Final report was signed by the Chief of Engineers on December 10, 2019, and under review by the Assistant Secretary of the Army for Civil Works.

 U.S. Army Corps of Engineers, New York District